grafana-tools/sdk/README.md

 It was made foremost for [autograf](https://github.com/grafana-tools/autograf) project but later separated from it and moved to this new repository because the library is useful per se.

+## Design principles

+1. SDK offers client functionality so it covers Grafana REST API with its requests and responses as close as possible.
+1. SDK maps Grafana objects (dashboard, row, panel, datasource) to similar Go structures but not follows exactly all Grafana abstractions.
+1. It doesn't use logging, instead API functions can return errors where it need.
+1. No external deps except Go stdlib.
+Another exception is URL slugify, SDK uses external lib "slug" for algorithm compatibility — that is the same package that Grafana server uses.

+## Examples

 The library includes several demo apps for showing API usage:

 * [backup-dashboards](cmd/backup-dashboards) — saves all your dashboards as JSON-files.